Frequently Asked Questions

 Is my Gift Fruit guaranteed?

 All of our gifts come with a 100% Guarantee.
 If you are unhappy in any way with your selection, we will replace your order and make it right.
 A Quality Control card is packed in each box.
-We request that the recipient fill out and return the card to let us know the quality of the fruit they received.
+Please contact us at email@example.com if you have any issues with your gift.
 OUR GUARANTEE IS ONLY APPLICABLE IF WE ARE PROVIDED ALL THE CORRECT INFORMATION.

 WHILE WE MAKE EVERY EFFORT TO SEND EACH GIFT AS SHOWN, WE RESERVE THE RIGHT, IF NECESSARY, TO SUBSITUTE PRODUCT WITH EQUAL OR GREATER VALUE.
 YOUR GIFT MAY NOT BE PACKED AS SHOWN.